In order to create a booking system, you should first create “Booking” products.

 The end date will be automatically calculated as soon as the user selects the start date.

-Only if you have set 1 day as booking unit (and therefore selected also the option “Customer chooses units of”), an interactive calendar will appear to let your users select the booking date.
+Only if you have set 1 day as booking unit (and therefore selected also the option “Customer chooses units of”) and have enabled the option “Enable calendar range picker“, an interactive calendar will appear to let your users select the booking date.

 The duration is automatically calculated.